clemsonciti/palmetto-examples/CP2K/README.md

 qsub job.sh
 ~~~

 NOTE for Skylight users: please use the file job_skylight.sh instead of job.sh.
-Again, modify it as you see fit (just make sure you keep the "#PBS -q skygpu" line).
+Again, modify it as you see fit (just make sure you keep the `#PBS -q skygpu` line).

 The output will be stored in output.txt file.